lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 ### Inline authentication

 One complexity of primary IdPs is that today, the flow of authenticating to a website becomes a three party transaction:  BrowserID, primary, and website.
 There are many ways to transfer control from BrowserID to the primary once we determine that the email the user wishes to use is associated with a primary identity authority.

 The mechanism that was chosen is to replace the BrowserID dialog with content from the primary.
 This decision has significant tradeoffs to consider.
 The benefits of this approach include:

-  1. The url bar is displayed by the browser as usual, using familiar anti-phishing UI.
+  1. The url bar is displayed by the browser as usual, leveraging familiar anti-phishing UI.
-  2. Primary content has full control over how the user should be authenticated, and what sessioning mechanisms to use.
+  2. Primary content has full control over branding, how the user should be authenticated, and what sessioning mechanisms to use.
   3. The user need not find a different window and return to the dialog subsequently, which would raise UX problems.
   4. The protocol is highly portable.

-Discovering the downsides to the proposed approach are left as an excercise to the reader.
+Discovering the problems with the proposed approach is left as an excercise for the reader.

 ### Division of Authentication and Provisioning

-The above design breaks the process of certificate provisioning from a primary into two distinct processes, implemented by two distinct web resources.
+The above design breaks certificate provisioning into two distinct processes, implemented by two distinct web resources.
 These are *authentication* - the process of establishing an authenticated session with your primary - and *provisioning* - the process of attaining a keypair and signed certificate.

 This decision was made to minimize the duplication of code, and simplify requirements on primaries.
 There are several features of this approach worth consideration:

-  * If the authentication code was to directly provision a key, it would add communication requirements, probably indicating post message or browserid hosted resource inclusion
+  * If the authentication code was to directly provision a key, it would add communication requirements, probably requiring postMessage or BrowserID hosted resource inclusion
   * By not having the authentication process provision a certificate, we're forced to retry provisioning after successful authentication, adding some latency and error modes.
   * The provisioning page is loaded twice when a user must authenticate, however browser caching may mitigate user perceptible latency.
-  * Authentication code needs not use postMessage include any crytographic code
+  * Authentication code need not use postMessage include any crytographic code
-  * provisioning code needs not include any styling nor provide any visibile UI.
+  * Provisioning code need not include any styling nor provide any visibile UI.
-  * Authentication code can refuse to be run in a frame
+  * Authentication code can refuse to be run in a frame.
-  * provisioning code must run in a frame but may only allow `browserid.org` to include it.
+  * Provisioning code must run in a frame but may allow only `browserid.org` to include it.

 ### `return_to` vs. A Well-Known Return URL

 When the authentication resource is loaded, it's passed a URL to send the user to upon completion in the `return_to` GET parameter.
 An alternative implementation would be to define this return URL, making it well known.
-Benefits of `return_to` include a means for the dialog to pass temporal, non-sensitive state to itself, and one bit of specification to have to rev.
+Benefits of `return_to` include a means for the dialog to pass temporal, non-sensitive state to itself, and a bit less specification to rev.

 ### Errors during provisioning